 Empowering teams to organically choose how they will work best, depending on their unique needs.

-Committing to a hybrid work culture of mutual accountability.
+Committing to a hybrid workplace culture of mutual accountability.

 Reserving Fridays as no video meeting days.